John Malkovich poses as history's most famous figures

 Malkovich, Malkovich, Malkovich: Homage to Photographic Masters is on at the Mac-Gryder Gallery in New Orleans from Oct.
 5, 2019 to Jan.
 1, 2020.

-Top image: John Malkovich as Meryl Steep, recreating Annie Leibovitz's 1981 portrait.
+Top image: John Malkovich as Meryl Streep, recreating Annie Leibovitz's 1981 portrait.